Interpolation Hilbert spaces between Sobolev spaces: Proof of the main result

-First we prove that $\varphi\in RO$.
-By definition the function $\varphi$ is Borel measurable on $[1,\infty)$.
+\begin{proof} First we prove that $\varphi\in\mathrm{OR}$.
+By definition, the function $\varphi$ is Borel measurable on $[1,\infty)$.
 Let us prove that $\varphi$ satisfies \eqref{eq3}.
-Since the function $\psi$ is an interpolation parameter, it is pseudoconcave on $(1/2,\infty)$ by Propositions \ref{prop2} and \ref{prop4}.
-So, according to Proposition~\ref{prop5} we can write
+Since the function $\psi\in\mathcal{B}$ is an interpolation parameter, it is pseudoconcave on $(r,\infty)$, where we may put $r=1$ (see Proposition~\ref{prop2} and the comment to it).
+Hence, according to Proposition~\ref{prop5}, we may write